 It’s a town where every day is the weekend, (much like any town centred around tourism).

 It has an extraordinarily young demographic too.
-I hardly saw anyone over the age of 35 walking around the streets and working in the local businesses.
+I rarely saw anyone over the age of 35 walking the streets and working in the local businesses.
 For all the talk of people retiring here, they must just stay in their villas.

-Located in Australia’s sub-tropics on NSW’s north coast, Byron is a haven for foodies and thrillseeker’s alike.
+Located in Australia’s sub-tropics on NSW’s north coast, Byron Bay is a haven for foodies and thrillseeker’s alike.
 And with 2 craft breweries thrown into the mix, there’s even plenty to keep the beer-lover happy.
-The weather when Kynie and I visited was not ideal; it was overcast most of the time and somewhat rainy, so unfortunately that ruled out most water activities (of which there are plenty), but this is what we did do.
+The weather when Kynie and I visited was not ideal; it was overcast most of the time and somewhat rainy, so unfortunately that ruled out most water activities (of which there are plenty), but this is what we did do in spite of that.

 Get Your Bearings

 The Byron Bay “CBD”, if you will, is centred around Johnson Street, and 6 blocks off to the side.
 This is where the bulk of the Byron Bay restaurants, bars, and boutiques are situated and is probably where you’ll spend most of your time when not at the beach or your accommodation.
 You’ll get your bearings pretty easily after just walking around it for a day or two (it’s really not that big).

 At the top of Johnson Street is Main Beach, and along to the southeast is Cape Byron, the most easterly point of mainland Australia.
 To the north is Belongil Beach.

 Like I said above, the weather wasn’t great for most of the activities that Byron is best known for.
 I’ll still list them in the interest of giving you ideas and inspiration, though, for the sake of completeness.